ethangutk/MapQuest-Application/README.md

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage1.png?raw=true)

 <br><br>
 When you press "Get Directions,” 90% of the program’s code works in the background.
 Let's break it down.
 First, it takes the six input fields that the user decided on and turns them into an API call to MapQuest.
 An example API call <a href="http://www.mapquestapi.com/directions/v2/route?key=cAzBiEf9vHr1SlAlOlnNei9kXnYK3a48&from=Clarendon%20Blvd,Arlington,VA&to=2400+S+Glebe+Rd,+Arlington,+VA">might look something like this.</a> This is a JSON object.
 In simple terms, think of it as asking MapQuest to reach into their filing cabinet for specific information, and they give it to us as a file, a JSON file.
 Yes, unformatted looks very scary, but this holds all the data we need to put on our web page.
-This JSON object holds stuff like the street signs, are we entering a national park, how far until our next maneuver, is their construction, and so much more.
-I won't get into my specific API call, but I modified it to look better on my web page, like making the maps dark grey rather than white. <br>
+This JSON object holds stuff like the street signs, are we entering a national park, how far until our next maneuver, their construction, etc. I won't get into my specific API call, but I modified it to look better on my web page, like making the maps dark grey rather than white. <br>

 Now that we have this object, we can look through and get the icon, distance, direction, map, and number for each maneuver the driver has to take to get to their destination.
 We are appending it to a table in HTML as we are doing this.
 Once finished with each maneuver, we display the total distance and time at the top of the page.<br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage3.png?raw=true)

 <br><br>
 At the bottom of the page, we display two more things.
 An overall map view between your destination and starting location is one of those things.
 This map required another API call using the same information that the user initially gave us.
 The second thing we display is an elevation chart between each maneuver.
-This chart collects all of the latitude and longitudes of each maneuver.
+This chart collects all of the latitudes and longitudes of each maneuver.
 It will take the latitudes and longitudes and call the above elevation chart API.
 This API, unfortunately, has a limit on how many inputs you can test.
 You can't get an elevation chart from New York to Los Angelos due to the limits on the API itself. <br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage4.png?raw=true)
 <br><br>